gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "I'm sorry,
 but it's not my place t' say."
-Edson swallowed the last of his samosa and wiped his hands on the cardboard box.
+Benício swallowed the last of his samosa and wiped his hands on the cardboard box.
 "We should get goin'."